 Australia couple are 1st foreigners to own US radio stations

-The Federal Communications Commission recently approved a request by Australians Richard and Sharon Burns to increase their interest in a number of radio stations, including those that broadcast from this site shown in Juneau, Alaska, Sunday, March 19, 2017, to a full 100 percent.
-It's the first time the agency has permitted this and comes after the agency clarified rules that some broadcasters viewed as too severely restricting outside investment.
+The Federal Communications Commission recently approved a request by Australians Richard and Sharon Burns to increase their interest in a number of radio stations, including those that broadcast from this site shown in Juneau, ...
+A Louisiana man says he never heard warnings from the officers before they opened fire on his car, killing his 6-year-old son.
+A Louisiana man says he never heard warnings from the officers before they opened fire on his car, killing his 6-year-old son.

 Add your comments below